 Multithread or die: Why cross-department threading can save your year

 There’s power in numbers, but we’re not just talking about your sales team.
-Saying “multithreading is good,” is Sales 101, but new Outreach data indicates a new twist to multithreading might just be the answer you’ve been looking for at a time like this.
-When sales cycles are getting longer, and more voices need to be heard before any contracts are signed, multithreading is a great practice, but cross-department threading could be your strategic advantage.
+Saying “multithreading is good” is Sales 101, but new Outreach data indicates a new twist to multithreading might just be the answer you’ve been looking for at a time like this.
+When sales cycles are getting longer and more voices need to be heard before any contracts are signed, multithreading is a great practice, but cross-department threading could be your strategic advantage.

 Why multithreading works

-Multithreading goes beyond a singular prospect or decision-maker, creating relationships with multiple people and departments on the purchasing side.
-By 2026, companies that leverage multithreading strategies will grow revenue 50% more than their competition.
-Outreach is the world’s leading sales execution platform, so we have unparalleled insight into millions of deals.
+Outreach is the world’s leading AI Revenue Workflow Platform sales execution platform, so we have unparalleled insight into millions of deals.
 Outreach data indicates that when more than one contact is engaged, deals are 37% more likely to close.
 And it just makes sense; these deals have:

 • Less risk: less likely for a champion to leave or lose interest and stall the deal